AMcCall22/online-profile/README.md

 - [W3C Markup Validation](https://validator.w3.org/) -  *Validation outcome - Document checking completed.
 No errors or warnings to show.* - *Passed*
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/)  *Validation outcome - Congratulations!
 No Error Found. - Passed*

-Links and Buttons have also all been tested.
+Links and Buttons have also all been tested and work correctly.

 #### **Reach (responsiveness)**